kktuax/kktuax.github.io/_posts/2019-03-02-Google-dependency.md

 ---
 layout: post
-title: " Reducing my Google dependency"
+title: "Reducing my Google dependency"
 tags: [google, android, alternatives]
 ---

-Being myself traditionally an early-adopter, and being a fan of their search engine, I quickly jumped to try lots of [Google](http://www.google.com/)'s services.
-Even before having an smartphone I was already using several services, like [GMail](https://www.gmail.com/) or [Google Calendar](https://calendar.google.com/).
+As a fan of their search engine, I quickly jumped to try lots of [Google](http://www.google.com/)'s services.
+Even before having an smartphone I was already using [GMail](https://www.gmail.com/) or [Google Calendar](https://calendar.google.com/).
 With time, I started using many other services from them as they keep providing and ever more integrated experience:

  * [Search](http://www.google.com) and [maps](https://www.google.com/maps)
  * [Email](https://www.gmail.com), [video-conference](https://hangouts.google.com) and [calendar](https://calendar.google.com)